 Personal Injury Trusts

 There are some exceptions where the money you receive will not be considered but on the whole, it usually is.
-Your Solicitor acting for you will advise you to seek advice in relation to a Trust.
-Trusts often sound complicated and restrictive and they normally are, but not in the case of a Personal Injury Trust.
+The Solicitor acting for you will advise you to seek advice in relation to a Trust but may not explain the consequences if you choose not to.
+Trusts often sound complicated and restrictive but not in the case of a Personal Injury Trust.

 You must now consider whether a Personal Injury Trust is right for you.